Skip to main content

 Carved by massive glaciers

-Think of Norway’s fjords as main roads with side streets and narrow back alleys – a bit like the canals of Venice on a much larger scale.
-Many visitors are fascinated by the changing weather conditions that are caused by the unique the fjord landscape.
+Think of Norway’s fjords as main roads with side streets and narrow back alleys – like the canals of Venice on a much larger scale.
+Many visitors are fascinated by the changing weather conditions that are caused by the unique fjord landscape.
+“For those who come from warm and sunny places, the weather is an attraction in itself,” says Heen.

 The Lysefjord: a gem in Southern Norway